Domino Saints

 The band followed up with their next single, "Exclusivo", which was released on May 29, 2013.
-Following their split with Capitol Latin, they released the single, "Ya Quiero" on July 8, 2016 that give them their first Billboard Tropical Number #1.
+Following their split with Capitol Latin, they released the single, "Ya Quiero" on July 8, 2016 that give them their first Billboard Tropical Number No. 1.
 On February 10, 2017 they released their song "Las Ganas" followed by "Ponte Sexy" on February 24, 2017.
 Their latest single "Mi Orgullo" was released on May 19, 2017, in 2018 they were selected to represent Puerto Rico at Chile's Viña Del Mar Festival with this song.
 Now in 2020, they are released their first full-length album titled "Island Kings," which was released via their own label Saints Republic.

-During the 2021 Copa América semi-final match between Argentina and Colombia on July 6, 2021, the duo premiered the music video of their single “Dancefreak” off of their upcoming visual project dubbed 'Future Love Games'.
+During the 2021 Copa América semi-final match between Argentina and Colombia on July 6, 2021, the duo premiered the music video of their single "Dancefreak" off of their upcoming visual project dubbed 'Future Love Games'.